econoalchemist/COLDCARD-UltraQuick/README.md

   <img width="605" height="454" src="Assets/Choose PIN.jpg">
 </p>

-After hitting `OK` you will get one more warning about the risk of losing or forgetting your PIN.
+After hitting <kbd>OK</kbd> you will get one more warning about the risk of losing or forgetting your PIN.
 After reading that, you can enter your PIN prefix.
-Use the included notecard to write down your PIN prefix then hit `OK`.
+Use the included notecard to write down your PIN prefix then hit <kbd>OK</kbd>.

 <p align="center">
   <img width="454" height="341" src="Assets/EnterPreFix.jpg">